 - Listen to the person's concerns. - Offer support. - Act on the information given.
-With younger children a 'No Blame Approach' may be considered appropriate. - Make it clear to the victim that the school can and will support him/her. - Make it clear to the child/children using bullying behaviour that this behaviour is unacceptable and that it must stop immediately. - Actively encourage improved behaviour from the bully. - Inform parents of all concerned. - Talk to the persons concerned to see if the reconciliation, involving a genuine apology is possible at this stage.
-If not, sanctions will be taken.
-In the most serious cases, these may include a suspension from school. - Reassure the victim that it is not his/her fault, explaining that; - He/she was right to tell. - If the person or people who were using the bullying behaviour get into trouble, it is his/her own fault because we are accountable for our own actions. - He/she will be supported and their well-being will be monitored by the class teacher.
+With younger children a 'No Blame Approach' may be considered appropriate (See Appendix A). - Make it clear to the victim that the school can and will support him/her. - Make it clear to the child/children using bullying behaviour that this behaviour is unacceptable and that it must stop immediately. - Actively encourage improved behaviour from the bully. - Inform parents of all concerned. - Talk to the persons concerned to see if the reconciliation, involving a genuine apology is possible at this stage.
+If not, sanctions, will be taken.
+These may include suspension or exclusion from school. - Reassure the victim that it is not his/her fault, explaining that; - He/she was right to tell. - If the person or people who were using the bullying behaviour get into trouble, it is his/her own fault because we are accountable for our own actions. - He/she will be supported and their well-being will be monitored by the class teacher.